 Humanizing the Enterprise

-The corporate imperative for survival
+The corporate imperative for performance

 Situation: Talent matters more than ever, yet the talent is burnt out and frustrated.